 Breathability & Ventilation

-Don’t fall for the marketing hype: No jacket will be 100% breathable.
+Don’t fall for the marketing hype: No rain jacket will be 100% breathable.
 The technology keep getting better, but even in the most high-end jackets you’ll have to expect some moisture to build up in the inner layers.

 Manual ventilation is an important feature to consider if you’re planning to travel to warmer countries.
 Many jackets offer armpit ventilation (pit-zips) and side ventilation to circulate air and help keep you cool when you’ve been exerting some energy.